Howard C. Davidson: Family and later life

 Davidson was the son of Dr. John Calhoun Davidson and his wife Lily (Carleton) Davidson.

 On 8 October 1921, Davidson married Mary Perrine Patterson, a daughter of Frank Patterson, co-founder of the National Cash Register Company.
 They had a son and three daughters.
 On 10 August 1950, his wife died in a fall from a fifth-story window of the Union Memorial Hospital in Baltimore after having suffered a stroke at the age of fifty-five.
-Their son Stuart Carleton Davidson later became a successful entrepreneur.
+Their son Stuart Carleton Davidson later became a successful founder and restaurateur in the Washington DC area of Clyde's Restaurant Group.

 After his retirement from active duty, Davidson lived in Washington, D.C.
 He served as the first director of the Air Force Aid Society from 1947 to 1966.
 After the creation of the United States Air Force, his entry on the retired list was transferred from the Army to the Air Force.

 In 1958, Davidson married Mrs. Eva Cutts (Rucker) Finn (6 June 1894 – 24 August 1974).
 She was the widow of Army Air Corps officer 1st Lt.
 Matthew E. Finn (16 June 1897 – 21 November 1927), who had been killed in an accidental airplane crash in the Philippines.
 Davidson and his wife lived in Bethesda, Maryland.

 Davidson underwent hip surgery at the age of ninety-four and later died from the resulting complications at the Walter Reed Army Medical Center in Washington, D.C. on 7 November 1984.
 At the time of his death, he had sixteen grandchildren and several great-grandchildren.
 On 13 November 1984, Davidson was buried next to his second wife at Arlington National Cemetery.